nargesmn100/nargesmn100/README.md

 #

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+🔭 I’m currently building an app that uses AI to analyze photos of plants, diagnosing health issues and providing care tips, watering schedules, and much more!

+#

-- 📫 How to reach me: ...
+📫 How to reach me: narges.nezhad[at]mail.utoronto.ca
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->